Food and travel. Does it exist a better match?

 In a couple of months, when the weather will be as ideal it gets in this area of the world, 6 lucky storytellers will be able to travel around Portugal to uncover the best stories and traditions behind some well-known Portuguese dishes and many other local secret delicacies.

 I want to be one of them!

-And, therefore, being able to bring you the coolest behind the scenes stories and show you what you’ll eat when you visit Portugal from the very beginning where the products grows till they get to the table.
-I want to wake up early and go to the local markets, be with the fishermen, talk to the little business owners, check all the food events while I am there.
+And, therefore, being able to bring you the coolest behind-the-scenes stories and show you what you’ll eat when you visit Portugal from the very beginning where the products grow till they get to the table.
+I want to wake up early and go to the local markets, be with the fishermen, talk to the little business owners, and check all the food events while I am there.

 I want to discover for once and all what keeps me coming back to my neighbor country.
 Will it be the unique Portuguese food?

 Short answer is probably.
 But I’ll need to check it out on my own.
 Like I did, for instance, in Italy.
 Where I witnessed and took part in one of the most amazing out-of-the blue kitchen scenes I’ve ever lived in my life.
 An Abruzzo nonna, the Italian art of pasta making, a local folk band and a busy kitchen.
 Enjoy!